hikeventures/hikeventures.github.io/_posts/articles/how-to/2014-11-15-layering-clothing-for-packrafting.markdown

 ### Neoprene Dry Gloves

-Currently, I am using the [Neoprene dry gloves](http://www.packrafting-store.de/Clothing/Neopren-dry-glove::381.html) but I am planning to exchange them most likely with the [Palm Pro Gloves](http://www.palmequipmenteurope.com/product/pro) as me and Konstantin faced some durability issues with the Neoprene dry gloves.
+Currently, I am using the <a href="http://www.packrafting-store.de/Clothing/Neopren-dry-glove::381.html" rel="nofollow" target="_blank">Neoprene dry gloves</a> but I am planning to exchange them most likely with the <a href="http://www.palmequipmenteurope.com/product/pro" rel="nofollow" target="_blank">Palm Pro Gloves</a> as me and Konstantin faced some durability issues with the Neoprene dry gloves.

 ### Latex Socks and Sandals
-The [Latex Socks](http://www.packrafting-store.de/Clothing/Latex-socks::380.html) work quite well for us.
+The <a href="http://www.packrafting-store.de/Clothing/Latex-socks::380.html" rel="nofollow" target="_blank">Latex Socks</a> work quite well for us.
 They are also sealing nicely if used together with a dry suite.
 Highly recommended.
-Use them together with the [Teva Sandals](http://amzn.to/1q3n3KJ).
+Use them together with the <a href="http://amzn.to/1q3n3KJ" rel="nofollow" target="_blank">Teva Sandals</a>.

 ---

 ### Anfibio Packsuit
 A dry suite is the most expensive item in our Clothing Layering System.
-The [Anfibio Packsuit](http://www.packrafting-store.de/Clothing/Anfibio-Packsuit::378.html) is our dry suite.
+The <a href="http://www.packrafting-store.de/Clothing/Anfibio-Packsuit::378.html" rel="nofollow" target="_blank">Anfibio Packsuit</a> is our dry suite.
 It's reasonably priced compared to other products and works quite well for us so far.
 You have to adjust the collar when you buy a new one so it snugs nicely around your throat.

 ---